dimaslanjaka/source-posts/NodeJS/setup-vscode-for-typescript-with-scss-modules.md

 categories: [programming]
 ---

 Setup VSCode for typescript with css modules import support.
-You can be able import css,scss,less,stylus file as modular import in typescript+react+webpack project
+You can be able import css,scss,less,stylus file as modular import in typescript+react+webpack project.

+This method also has the following functions and advantages:
+- fix issues react bundle all things together.
+  - style each React route independently
+  - React.JS React-Router-Dom applying css on every routes

 ## Install typescript plugin